This is the second installment in a case study about a Facebook Ad account turnaround. If you haven’t read Part I, you should!

 This was the rest of the account that focuses on Big Potato:

-The client wasn’t necessarily WRONG….the proportion of that $20 loss-leader product was quite small compared to the account at large.
+The client wasn’t necessarily WRONG in their statement that Small Fry wasn’t a big part of their spend….the proportion of that $20 loss-leader product was quite small compared to the account at large.

-The problem was the influx rate of that product’s purchase data into the Facebook pixel.
+The problem was the influx rate of Small Fry’s purchase data into the Facebook pixel combined with taking their foot off the gas of the Bit Potato.

-Small Fry in December.
+Small Fry launched in December.
 The issues started in January.
-To them, that pre-dated the problems, but in a Facebook pixel’s little life?
+To them, that Small Fry introduction pre-dated the problems, but in a Facebook pixel’s little life?
 Not so.
 The impact was minimal when it was initially launched, which was why the client didn’t think that was the issue.

 Spend tripled on Small Fry in January.
 So now you have aggressive growth of an audience buying something for $20 clashing with an audience that was traditionally spending around $200.